System Data - User Admin Central

 Notification message to acquire an AZR license

 3. Admin Privileges: Ensure Admins have UACACCESS and role-specific privileges, such as UACDELTMPT for template management and UACAZURE for Azure settings access.
+The following describes the different privileges available:

 Sample of UAC system privileges on the User Maintenance screen

-4. API License: The System Data API License is required to run the sys-rest-api calls that the User Admin Central feature relies on.
+4. API License: The System Data API License is required to run the CMiC-UAC-REST-API calls that the User Admin Central feature relies on.
 This license information appears in the API License Log (SDAPILICENSELOG) screen.
 For further details, please refer to System Data - API License Log.

-Screenshot of the API License Log
+Screenshot of the API License Log showing the CMIC-UAC-REST-API license

 Pgm: SDAPILICENSELOG - API License Log; standard Treeview path: API Management > Logs > API License Log